aklump/visual_sitemap/README.md

 ## Usage

+1. Create the configuration JSON file following the schema.
+Use _example.json_ and _quick_start.json_ as guides.
+If you wish to use the CLI to create the file (which copies and renames _quick_start.json_) do the following:

+        cd /the/dir/to/contain/the/config
+        vismap FILENAME.json -c

-1. Create a JSON file following the pattern in _example.json_.
-You can also refer to _schema.json_, which uses [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/index.html) to define the format.
+1. You can also refer to _schema.json_, which uses [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/index.html) to define the format of the configuration file.
 1. Generate an HTML version once by running the following command: `vismap sitemap.json`.  _sitemap.html_ will be created.
 If _sitemap.html_ already exists, you will need to use the `-f` flag to overwrite it, e.g. `vismap sitemap.json -f`.
-1. As you make changes to the JSON file, you may automatically generate the sitemap using `vismapwatch sitemap.json`, again, use the `-f` flag if the HTML file already exists.
+1. A file watch command is availabe.
+As you make changes to the JSON file, the sitemap will automatically be re-generated.
+Use `vismapwatch sitemap.json` for this.
+Again, use the `-f` flag if the HTML file already exists.
 1. Use the `--out={filepath}` to control the output location **relative to the source file**.
 You may also use an absolute path beginning with a `/`.

 ## Contributing